thorchain/docs/thornodes/joining.md

 ### 2 - Send a small BOND (recommend 100-1000)

-1\) You will do a "Deposit" transaction using native THORChain RUNE (_not_ ERC20 or BEP2 RUNE).
+1\) You will do a "Deposit" transaction using RUNE.
 This is an internal MsgDeposit transaction (different from a MsgSend to another wallet).
-There is no destination address -- use an appropriate wallet such as [ASGARDEX Electron](https://github.com/thorchain/asgardex-electron/releases).
+There is no destination address -- use an appropriate wallet such as [ASGARDEX](https://github.com/asgardex/asgardex-desktop/releases).
 The Bond is locked in a module controlled by the state machine.

 2\) Deposit your BOND using the memo `BOND:<thornode-address>` (or use an appropriate GUI that does this memo for you).
 Start small, the bond will be picked up.